 If you are not using pam and your system uses shadow passwords, it is possible that sudo didn’t properly detect that shadow passwords are in use.
 Take a look at the generated config.h file and verify that the C function used for shadow password look ups was detected.
 For instance, for SVR4-style shadow passwords,

 HAVE_GETSPNAMshould be defined (you can search for the string ‘shadow passwords’ in config.h with your editor).
-Note that there is no define for 4.4BSD-based shadow passwords since that just uses the standard getpw* routines.
+There is no define needed for 4.4BSD-based shadow passwords which just use the standard getpw* routines.

 Not directly, but you can use a PAM module like pam_ssh_agent_auth or pam_ssh for this purpose.